xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/clioptions.md

 </td><td>

-Location of original Doxygen pages
+Note about the location of original Doxygen pages.

-'For comparison, the original Doxygen html pages, styled with the <a href="https://jothepro.github.io/doxygen-awesome-css/">doxygen-awesome-css</a> plugin, continue to be available via the <a href="pathname:///doxygen/topics.html"><code>.../doxygen/\*.html</b></code> URLs.'

 </td></tr>